 what i really want to see is a forced spelling check. if it does not pass the basic grammar and dictionary test the comment will be rejected. and also some basic math tests to make sure the commentator has above average knowledge.

-the chapta can even be done by untrained drunk monkeys (well, this will filter out most likely 10% of the internet users).
+if you don’t like my spelling please implement a spelling checker 😉 the chapta can even be done by untrained drunk monkeys (well, this will filter out most likely 10% of the internet users).

 Every website should have this.
 It would help the blogotubes a lot.